Lead Business Analyst

 Monitoring credit exposure regularly

-Q12.
-What is the first thing you do when getting direction on map.
+Q. What is the first thing you do when receiving direction on a map?

 I orient myself with the cardinal directions and locate my starting point.